neurosity/neurosity-sdk-js/docs/getting-started.md

 ---
 id: getting-started
-title: Your First Application
+title: Your First Node App
 ---

-Welcome to Neurosity's NotionJS repository.
+Welcome to Neurosity's NotionJS documentation side.
 To begin, you'll need to set up an account one time with Neurosity via [console.neurosity.co](consle.neurosity.co).
 Learn how to [create an account with Neurosity Developer Console](https://support.neurosity.co/hc/en-us/articles/360036196792).

 ## Prerequisites

 To download the necessary tools, clone the repository, and install dependencies via `npm`, you need network access.

 ### NPM